Timdenders/Colonization-Conquerors/Weekly_Report.md

     - Get familiar with Godot.

 - **Progress:**
-    - Created UI in Godot.
+    - Created UI (setup menu and scoreboard) in Godot.
     - Experimented with tilemaps.

 - **Plans:**